Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Experiments

 \paragraph{Compute.} SLDA outperforms ExStream and iCaRL by a large margin, while running in significantly less time.
-ExStream requires 31 hours to run on ImageNet-1K and iCaRL requires 62 hours, while SLDA with a plastic covariance matrix only requires 27 minutes on the same hardware.
-Less compute is desirable for robotic agents that must quickly learn and adapt to new information.
+For example, ExStream requires 31 hours to run on ImageNet and iCaRL requires 62 hours, while SLDA with a plastic covariance matrix only requires 30 minutes on the same hardware.
+Less compute is desirable for embedded agents that must quickly learn and adapt to new information.

-\paragraph{Memory.} Since iCaRL and End-to-End store 20 images per class for ImageNet-1K, they require 3.011 GB of additional storage beyond the parameters of ResNet-18.
+\paragraph{Memory.} Compared to other methods, SLDA is extremely memory efficient.
+SLDA requires only 0.001 GB of storage for its covariance matrix, making it well-suited for memory constrained devices.
+Conventionally, End-to-End and iCaRL store 20 images per class for ImageNet, which requires 3.011 GB of additional storage beyond the parameters of ResNet-18.
 ExStream stores 20 prototype vectors per class, requiring 0.041 GB of storage.
-SLDA requires only 0.003 GB of storage for its class mean vectors and covariance matrix, making it well-suited for memory constrained devices.

-\paragraph{Overall Efficiency.} A spider chart showing computational efficiency, memory efficiency, and overall classification performance of the models is given in Fig.~\ref{fig:spider}.
-Deep SLDA contains the most area in the plot, making it desirable for embedded agents and devices.
-Computational efficiency ($CE$) and memory efficiency $(ME)$ are computed as:
+\paragraph{Base Initialization.} SLDA is reliant on robust deep feature representations in $G(\cdot)$ to achieve high classification accuracies.
+These features are thus dependent on the number of classes included in the base initialization phase and in Fig.~\ref{fig:perf-vs-base-init}, we plot the final top-5 performance of SLDA on ImageNet as a function of the number of classes used for this initialization.
+While using 100 classes for initialization with ImageNet is the standard approach~\cite{castro2018end,rebuffi2016icarl}, we find that the representations learned from only 50 classes provide SLDA with robust enough features to outperform iCaRL and using 75 classes allows SLDA to outperform both iCaRL and End-to-End.
+These results suggest consideration of whether incremental representation learning improves performance.

-where $M_{\mathrm{time}}$ is the total time required for model $M$ to complete training, $\mathrm{Max}_{\mathrm{time}}$ is an upper bound on the amount of time allowed to train, which we set to 72 hours, $M_{\mathrm{mem}}$ is the total amount of memory used by model $M$ beyond the network parameters, and $\mathrm{Max}_{\mathrm{mem}}$ is an upper bound on the amount of memory used by a model, which we set to 5 GB.
+\paragraph{Domain Transfer.} Since we use features from pre-initialized models for our experiments, we were interested in examining how SLDA behaves when the CNN features are initialized on different datasets.
+Specifically, we were interested in how well SLDA would perform when $G(\cdot)$ was initialized on ImageNet directly and $F(\cdot)$ was trained on CORe50 in the streaming setting, i.e., base initialization is performed only using the ImageNet dataset and does not include any data from CORe50.
+We conducted four variants of the experiment: 1) $G(\cdot)$ was initialized on ImageNet and $\Sigma$ was initialized to a matrix of ones, 2) both $G(\cdot)$ and $\Sigma$ were initialized on ImageNet, 3) $G(\cdot)$ was initialized on ImageNet and then fine-tuned on the first 1,200 samples of CORe50 and $\Sigma$ was initialized to a matrix of ones, and 4) $G(\cdot)$ was initialized on ImageNet and then fine-tuned on the first 1,200 samples of CORe50 and $\Sigma$ was initialized on the first 1,200 samples of CORe50, which is consistent with our main experiments.